Workers' Compensation in PA

 Benefits focus on salary replacement, healthcare cost reimbursement, and survivor benefits.

-• Healthcare Reimbursement: Generally, workers' comp provides medical expense coverage relating to injuries stemming directly from employment.
-For instance, the injury must occur while at work and not traveling to work.
+• Healthcare Reimbursement: Generally, workers' compensation provides medical expense coverage for injuries stemming directly from employment.
+For instance, the injury must occur while at work and not while traveling to work.

 • Survivor Benefits: If an employee dies from a work-related accident, workers' comp payments go to their dependents.